-- A range of activities for learners to demonstrate learning, for example, play, model, written task, including challenge activities - AfI - Continuous use of scripts e.g. "mistakes are ok" and "thinking time" - Review of learning involving the whole class to the learning objectives
+- A range of activities for lessons to demonstrate learning, for example, practical, written task. - Continuous use of scripts e.g. "mistakes are ok", "time to think"

-NOTE: you may go back to the Activate and Demonstrate stages of the lesson once or multiple times.
+NOTE: you may go back to the Activate and Demonstrate stages of the lesson to embed learning.
 End of lessons should include: